Ffionhaf96/good-views/README.md

 *write about other images once they've been used*
 All images and graphics used on GoodViews have detailed in the credits section.

+### Bugs and Issues

+#### Flashed messages not appearing in layout template
+The [flashing](https://flask.palletsprojects.com/en/3.0.x/patterns/flashing/) layout specified in the documentation did not work.
+No messages would flash and they would still be in the queue.

+To workaround this issue I made a Jinja macro which I could import into my `layout.html` inside the `{% block body %}` without it being overidden by child templates using the `{% block body %}`.